 Of course, people who need glasses and contacts need to see an eye doctor annually while those with good vision under 30 may only need to see a doctor every couple of years.

-How much does dental/vision care visit cost with health insurance?
+How much does dental/vision care cost with health insurance?

 Should you need a filling or work done, a portion of the treatment is covered by insurance and you will have to pay the remaining costs.
-Insurance typically covers 50% to 70% of the costs.
-Cavity fillings can cost between $150 to $2,600 so you could pay $75 to $1,300 out of pocket.
+Insurance typically covers 50% to 80% of the costs, depending on the extent of the procedure.
+Cavity fillings typically cost around $200 to $600, so you could pay anywhere from $40 to $300 out of pocket.

 For vision care, an eye exam may be included once a year in your coverage plan with discounted pricing on glasses and contacts.
-You may find glasses covered with out-of-pocket ranges from $50 to $120.
-Contacts can range from $150 to $1,500 annually, with or without insurance.
+You may find prescription glasses covered with an out-of-pocket cost of $120 or so.
+Contacts average about $200 to $500 annually with insurance.
 The good news is vision premiums are extremely low.
-You’ll only pay $5 to $15 per month.
+You’ll only pay around $5 to $15 per month.

-How much does dental/vision care visit cost without health insurance?
+How much does dental/vision care cost without health insurance?

-If something goes wrong, such as a cavity must be filled, you need a root canal, or your wisdom teeth need to be extracted, the costs are high.
-To fill a cavity can cost up to $450 while a crown could take the price all the way to $3,000.
-If your wisdom teeth are impacted and you require surgery the cost is also as high as $3,000.
+If something goes wrong — such as a cavity filling, a root canal, or your wisdom teeth need to be extracted — the costs are high without insurance.
+To fill a cavity costs around $200, while a crown could take the price all the way to $3,000.
+If you need your wisdom teeth removed the cost can also be around $3,000 for all four wisdom teeth.

-Unfortunately, medications are not regulated and drug prices have risen year after year.
+Unfortunately, medication prices are unregulated and drug prices have risen year after year.
 Insurance may not cover all medications and may require a deductible to be met before covering them.
-In 2020, the average spend on pharmaceuticals was $1,200.
+In 2021, the average spend on prescription drugs was $1,011.

 How much are prescriptions with health insurance?